-So far early possibilities include last year’s fall festival breakouts.
-“Blue Jasmine” Oscar nominee Sally Hawkins gives a heartbreaking performance as real-life arthritic painter Maud Lewis in “Maudie” (Sony Pictures Classics, June 16), which could also feed her mute performance in Guillermo del Toro’s fall festival entry “The Shape of Water” (December 8, Fox Searchlight).
+“Blue Jasmine” Oscar nominee Sally Hawkins gives two heartbreaking performances this year: the first as real-life arthritic painter Maud Lewis in “Maudie” (Sony Pictures Classics, June 16) will feed her second, the luminous mute performance in Guillermo del Toro’s fall festival hit “The Shape of Water” (December 8, Fox Searchlight).
+Also breaking out at the fall festivals is “Brooklyn” and “Atonement” nominee Saoirse Ronan, who stars as a rebellious high school senior in rookie director Greta Gerwig’s “Lady Bird.”

+At Sundance,”An Education” nominee Carey Mulligan earned raves as a southern farmer in “Mudbound.”
 Cannes 2017 revealed more clues, as Oscar-winner Nicole Kidman (“The Hours”) won a special award for her four films there, including her resilient schoolmistress in Sofia Coppola’s “The Beguiled.”
-She could earn a fifth Oscar nomination.
+She could earn a fifth Oscar nomination following her Emmy win for “Big Little Lies.”
 Deaf discovery Millicent Simmonds broke out in the silent half of Todd Haynes’ “Wonderstruck.”
-And Diane Kruger took home Best Actress for Fatih Akim’s intense revenge thriller “In the Fade” (Magnolia Pictures).
+And Diane Kruger took home Best Actress for Fatih Akin’s intense revenge thriller “In the Fade” (Magnolia Pictures), the German submission for the Oscar.

 And the ceiling-smashing $103-million opening of Patty Jenkins’ “Wonder Woman” pushed Israeli star Gal Gadot — who had already scored in “Batman v.
 Superman”– into global stardom.
 She earned raves for the winning warmth she brought to superhero Wonder Woman and human-scale Diana Prince, and could earn a nomination, even though comic-book spectacles don’t tend to extend to acting nods.

-A list of possibilities is below.
+A list of (alphabetical) possibilities is below.
 None will be considered for Frontrunner until I see them.

 Nicole Kidman (“The Beguiled”)